-Ceramic is a water resistant, resilient, easy to maintain flooring option, that is appropriate for many basement subgrade installations.
-However, there are a number of precautions that need to be taken during and after installation, to ensure the integrity of the floor.
+Ceramic is water resistant, resilient, easy to maintain flooring option, that is appropriate for many basement subgrade installations.
+However, there are some precautions that need to be taken during and after installation, to ensure the integrity of the floor.
 There are also certain risks associated with using almost any material in a below-grade environment.

 Installing a Ceramic Tile Basement Floor

 In a basement, the best subfloor you can use for ceramic is the cement slab that acts as the foundation of the building itself.
 Installing a plywood subfloor can lead to water penetrating up through the slab and warping the wood.